elugens/hello-javascript/docs/additional-questions/web-components/custom-elements.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> When one of the custom element's attributes gets added, deleted, or updated, the attributeChangedCallback gets called.
 We may observe attributes by passing a list of them to the observedAttributes() static getter.
-When such attributes are adjusted, attributeChangedCallback gets invoked.
+When such attributes are adjusted, attributeChangedCallback invokes.
     </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />